24 March 2021

 What about singing?

-- Sadly, we are not allowed to sing together inside the building – but we are allowed a singing group – and we are allowed to rejoice in our hearts!
+Sadly, we are not allowed to sing together inside the building – but we are allowed a music group – and we are allowed to rejoice in our hearts!

 COVID 19 Parish Risk Assessment for St Nicholas Church: